radius-project/radius/docs/contributing/contributing-code/contributing-code-azure/settings.md

 Authentication with Kubernetes can be disabled totally by setting `SKIP_K8S=true`.
 This will disable Kubernetes features like creation and management of containers/pods and ingresses.

-The RP can connect to Kubernetes using three different strategies to find the identity and credentials in order or priority:
+The RP connects to Kubernetes using two different strategies to find the identity and credentials in order or priority:

-- Using local Kubeconfig (used in local development)
-- Using in-cluster credentials
+- Using in-cluster credentials (if present)
-- Using ARM to fetch credentials based on `K8S_CLUSTER_NAME`/`K8S_SUBSCRIPTION_ID`/`K8S_RESOURCE_GROUP` (used when deployed)

-Our detection logic treats `K8S_LOCAL` and `K8S_CLUSTER` as overrides.
-We will attempt to find the cluster using ARM by default.
+- Using local Kubeconfig

 ## Logging